andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 ### Hosting & CI: [Heroku](https://heroku.com)

 Fundementally this means that we do not have the ability to break our own infrastructure.
-If I was to make one recommendation to anyone starting a software service t would be use a service like this where you have to configure nothing.
+If I was to make one recommendation to anyone starting a software service it would be use a service like this where you have to configure nothing.

-The inflexibility of infrastructure choice means deployment remains simple and you have to work hard to insert complexity you don't need.
+The inflexibility of infrastructure choice means deployment remains simple and you have to work hard to insert idiosynratic complexity you don't need.

+You’re not totally isolated from infrastrucre concerns and you might have to architect your application in a certain way to make the most of how a Platform-as-a-Service (PaaS) Heroku works, but you are spared the overhead of managing fleets of servers or containers.

 They also run our PostgreSQL and Redis databases and rely on their CI & Pipelines to manage deployment.